- Romeo and Juliet – Prologue 1

 I hope more people and companies will experiment with OP, to hear the effect it has on our auditory experience of the plays and poems, and to hear alternative interpretations to my own.

-Since 2005 there have been a few other productions in OP, including an event in August 2007 called As I Pronounced it to You, directed by Alex Torra at the Playwright Tavern in New York City.
-In addition to Paul Meier’s production, other OP productions are anticipated, notably Hamlet (at the University of Nevada, Reno, in November 2011), and there has been growing interest from other fields involved with pronunciation in the Jacobethan period, such as early music, heritage, and bible reading.
+Since 2005 there have been several other productions in OP, such as Hamlet (at the University of Nevada, Reno, in November 2011), and there has been growing interest from other fields involved with pronunciation in the Jacobethan period, such as early music, heritage, and bible reading.

-If anyone is planning to work with this genre, this site can be become the hub from which to share such information.
-Again, please get in touch, and news of your productions and plans will be posted.
+If anyone is planning to work with this genre, there is now a dedicated OP site where people can share such information here, where news of your productions and plans will be posted.